Housing and Residence Life Policies

 4. Halogen Lamps: Halogen lamps are not allowed in Gonzaga University residence halls, apartments and properties.
 There is extreme hazard and fire danger associated with the high temperatures at which halogen lamps burn (750-1100 degrees Fahrenheit).
 These high temperatures can ignite bedding, paper, posters, curtains, etc., when they come in contact with the bulb.

-5. Refrigerators: If a student chooses to furnish his/her own refrigerator, the refrigerator may not draw electricity in excess of 0.5 amps.
+5. Refrigerators: If a student chooses to furnish their own refrigerator, the refrigerator may not draw electricity in excess of 0.5 amps.
 For ventilation and sanitation purposes, all refrigerators must be located in an open space, outside closets.
 During the semester break, all refrigerators must be emptied of perishable items to prevent spoilage over the period of the break.

 6. Small Appliances: Students may have small appliances, such as popcorn poppers, microwaves and irons in the residence halls.
-However, students may not cook in their rooms using equipment which either produces an open flame (e.g., camp stoves, Bunsen burners) or contains an open coil (e.g., stove burners).

-K. Possession of Common Area Property: The University procures and provides property for the common use of all students within specific areas.
+L. Possession of Common Area Property: The University procures and provides property for the common use of all students within specific areas.
 Examples include, but are not limited to: furniture, fixtures, games and recreation equipment, signage, and vacuums.
 Local residents and businesses also own property privately.
 Unauthorized possession of property is prohibited, regardless of whether it is owned by the University or a private entity.
 Examples include but are not limited to:

 1. Taking common area couches, tables, chairs to your room